Pluglet Developers Guide

 the document.
 It is an application launched as a Pluglet when a page

-is loaded containing an EMBED
+is loaded containing an EMBED or OBJECT

-element specifying TYPE="application/dom-viewer"
+element specifying TYPE="application/dom-viewer".

-element is embedded
+The EMBED or OBJECT element is embedded

-in the page as the first child element of the BODY
+in the page as the first child element of the BODY element.

 This Pluglet depends on the Java DOM implementation, i.e., it acquires access to the DOM via the